Writing at Thorndown

 In the English curriculum, punctuation, grammar and spelling now play a key role in the child’s writing.
 It is essential that SPaG is taught weekly across both key stages, starting at Year 2.
 Our sessions are interactive and engaging.
-Some sessions are taught as stand-alone lessons and others are taught as starters to the day’s literacy lesson.
+Some sessions are taught as stand-alone lessons and others are taught as starters to the day’s english lesson.

 At Thorndown, our aim is that pupils will be supported to develop a cursive handwriting style which is clear, joined and fluid.
 Inevitably some will be neater than others, but each child can acquire a consistent and fluent style.
 This process begins in early years where the children master letter formation first and this continues into Year 1 where the children are introduced to the cursive style.
 We believe this raises standards in writing in the early years which will impact throughout the whole school, developing confidence, accuracy and fluency and improved presentation.

 The handwriting style helps: